spryker/spryker-docs/docs/scos/dev/back-end-development/client/client.md

 ## Client execution time

-You can do as many usages of the storage and search engine, but you should be aware that each call takes some time.
+You can do as many usages of the storage and search engine, but be aware that each call takes some time.
 There is a restriction for calls to Zed.
-Each Call to Zed takes some time to start the application and perform the action.
+Each call to Zed takes some time to start the application and perform the action.
 As a result, the execution time of Yves becomes slower.

 | CLIENT        | AVERAGE EXECUTION TIME          |
 | ------------- | --------------------------- |